purdue-cs193-fall-2019/homework-1-bruns26/index.md

+# CJ's First CS193 Homework

+Welcome to CJ's first assignment for his CS 19300 class.
+There's no doubt that this class is going to be a lot of fun this semester, but to get things started, here's a few pf CJ's favorite things so far:

+- The class only meets once a week (plus POs); no stress!
+- The class is taught by college students, for college students
+- It's filled with memes!
+- The class has a Piazza page, which is super useful for asking questions
+- iClicker quizzes = EZ attendance points

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.